typ3z3r0/gocoin-prestashop/README.md

 [Prestashop](http://www.prestashop.com/) must be installed before installing this plugin.

 a.
 Copy the "gocoin" folder and its contents into your "modules" directory (prestashop/modules)

 b.
 Copy the "gocoinlib" folder and its contents into your "classes" directory (prestashop/classes)

 c.
 Open /config/xml/tab_modules_list.xml file in any editor and locate the following XML node
 		<tab class_name="AdminPayment" display_type="default_list">
 		This has list of all Prestashop Payment extensions.
 Add following entry to the list
 		<module name="gocoin" position="32"/>
 		Save the file.
-c.
+d.
 Open /config/xml/modules_list.xml file in any editor and locate the following XML node
 		<modules type="partner">
 		This has list of all Prestashop 3rd party extensions.
 Add following entry to the list
 		<module name="gocoin"/>